Need help now?

 • Am I carrying too much by myself?

-If you answer yes to some of these questions, it’s probably time to connect with a supportive and caring person who can help.
-Reaching out can prevent problems from getting worse.
+If you answer yes to some of these questions, it’s probably time to connect with a supportive and caring person who can help.14 Reaching out can prevent problems from getting worse.

 Still not sure?

-You can always speak to a caring and supportive adult ally such as: a teacher, a parent/caregiver, relative, principal, coach, faith leader, Elder, or your family doctor.
-Kids Help Phone is an additional resource you can use to speak with a trained counselor to see if getting more help is a good idea.
-Counsellors are available 24/7.
-The phone number for Kids Help Phone is 1-800-668-6868 or you can text CONNECT to 686868.
+You can speak to a caring and supportive adult that you trust, like a teacher, parent/caregiver, relative, principal, coach, faith leader, Elder, or your family doctor.
+Kids Help Phone and One Stop Talk are additional resources you can use to speak with a trained counsellor to see if getting more help is a good idea.

 Thoughts of suicide

-Ask for help if you are having thoughts of suicide or harming yourself.
-There is always hope, and there are people ready and wanting to help.
+Sometimes our mental health may shift, causing us to feel a sense of hopelessness which may lead to concerning thoughts.
+Ask for help right away if you are having thoughts of suicide or harming yourself.
+There are people ready and willing to help.
 Tell a caring adult that you need help.
-If you need immediate assistance, here are some options:
+If you need immediate assistance, here are some options.

 You are not alone.